-The most popular way to get around is via moped or four wheeler.
+The most popular way to get around is via moped or ATV.
 You can usually rent a motorbike for about €15 a day, and the Greeks are generally willing to cut you a deal the longer you rent.

 Plan Your Travels to Greece

 We rely on a few trusted websites that help save us money and time when booking hotels, flights, and car rentals.
 Check out some of our preferred partners below.